 In truth, God stoops lower and lifts us higher than modern gnosticism can even dream.

 In the biblical concept of the household of God, the Father, Son, and Holy Spirit are the family members, the angels, prophets, and apostles are his slaves, and the rest of us are just the livestock in the field—in fact, Jesus calls us His sheep.
 We were created to be in full fellowship with God, but because of Adam’s disobedience, we are now in the predicament that is the consequence of Adam’s original sin.
-We are like people who live in a ghetto, because their millionaire ancestor squandered their fortune on the horses.
+We are like people who live in a ghetto, because their millionaire ancestor squandered their fortune by gambling on the horses.
 Our predicament is that we have become spiritual animals who face the finality of death in great distress.
 There is an essential difference between us and Jesus Christ, because we are only God’s creatures, while Jesus is God Himself, incarnate as a human being.
 Because of His infinite mercy, grace, and love, Jesus became as one of us, to save us from this predicament, by dying on the cross to undo the damage done by our ancestor.
 But Jesus does much more than restore us to our original state!
 He causes us to be adopted as God’s sons.
 His death on the cross transforms us from the lowliest of the hired hands to the very sons of the Father.
 As sons, we share in the wealth of the family, but more importantly we have both the authority and the responsibility to conduct God’s business in this world.
 We are saved from death, but there is an extra bonus: on the last day the Father conducts a performance review and gives us awards, based on how well we carried out our part of the business of His Kingdom.

 Understanding the New Testament Better

 Now we can understand the Epistle to the Hebrews, because the concept of the first-century household lies at its core.